 |Common Myths About Dating and Looking for Love|

-Love is rarely static, but that doesn’t mean love or physical attraction is doomed to fade over time.
-As we age, both men and women have fewer sexual hormones but emotion often influences passion more than hormones, and sexual passion can become stronger over time.
+Fact: Love is rarely static, but that doesn’t mean love or physical attraction is doomed to fade over time.
+As we age, both men and women have fewer sexual hormones, but emotion often influences passion more than hormones, and sexual passion can become stronger over time.

 When we start looking for a long-term partner or enter into a romantic relationship, many of us do so with a predetermined set of (often unrealistic) expectations—such as how the person should look and behave, how the relationship should progress, and the roles each partner should fulfill.
 These expectations may be based on your family history, influence of your peer group, your past experiences, or even ideals portrayed in movies and TV shows.
 However, retaining many of these unrealistic expectations can make any potential partner seem inadequate and any new relationship feel disappointing.